 Rhode Island for Offshore Wind

-In her State of the State address on January 14, 2020 Governor Raimondo announced that she would sign an executive order increasing the state’s renewable energy resources, stating that in a few years “we’ll have enough offshore wind energy to power half of the homes in Rhode Island.”
+In a State of the State address on January 14, 2020 former Gov. Gina Raimondo announced that she would sign an executive order increasing the state’s renewable energy resources, stating that in a few years “we’ll have enough offshore wind energy to power half of the homes in Rhode Island.”
 The executive order called on the state to meet 100% of its electricity needs through clean energy resources by 2030.

 Sign Your Organization on as an Endorser